Ferdodonna/Gasket/README.md

           2. nested_gasket_scaled => nesting algorithm that tries to copy the original gasket pattern into every circle, affected by limiters

           3. nested_gasket_random => nesting algorithm that randomly draws apollian gaskets into circles, affected by limiters
+          4. nested_gasket_reflected => nesting algorithm that uses circles as mirror axes and then mirrors all the outside points on those axes

 **GenerationFilter**: Draws all generations in the given domain, to draw all generations input ```inf..sup```.
 If you only want the 2nd,3rd,4th and 8th generations input ```2..4\/8```.
 Simple clpfd domains.